thecodingcod/site.backup/cl421wkgd01j0pmnval8ogv6m.md

 Nobody likes to spend his night reverse-engineering a code change that was made 5 moonlight years ago just to change its behavior.

-So please keep it clean, and enforce a level of validation over it! careless people are everywhere.
+So please keep it clean and enforce a level of validation over it! careless people are everywhere.

 ---